gabrielmaximo/MyResume/README.md

 ## :triangular_flag_on_post: What do I study?
 How do I study?
 * I am currently a student of [**RocketSeat**](https://rocketseat.com.br/), seeking knowledge of the main market stacks **(NodeJs, React, React Native)**, beside that I have some **skills** for database modeling (DER - chen notation).
 In my Computer Science degree, I learning techniques of **software optimization, performance, code patterns, clean code, ...**
 <br><br>
-* I usually study new stacks and technologies by **hobbie**, I love programming and I am always researching or reading some documentation about it, I always solve a good part of my research problems or ask advice from a more experienced dev, I am adept of **agile methodologies** like **Scrum** and I'm always improving my **social network**.
+* I usually study new stacks and technologies, I am always researching or reading some documentation, I solve most of my daily problems with researches, I'm adept at **agile methodologies** like **Scrum**.

 ## :speech_balloon: Social midia
 *  [**Facebook**](https://www.facebook.com/luis.mxm)